martchoukaur-byte/tech_portfolio_nasdaq_100_risk_analysis/RESULTS.md

 2.  **"Winner Takes All" Dynamics:** The selected portfolio consists of companies that eventually dominated the tech sector.
 Their individual growth trajectories post-2002 were steep enough to erase drawdown losses twice as fast as the broader index.

 **Important Caveat (Survivorship Bias):**
-This superior performance is partly attributable to **survivorship bias**.
+This superior performance is attributable to **survivorship bias**.
 The portfolio was constructed using hindsight knowledge of today's tech giants.
 An investor in 2000 constructing a similarly concentrated portfolio might have chosen companies that did not survive (e.g., Cisco, Intel, or defunct .coms), which would have resulted in a permanent loss of capital rather than a faster recovery.

 ### Drawdown Resilience: The "20% Buffer" Asymmetry